Rectal prolapse occurs when the rectum becomes stretched out and protrudes from the anus.

 - Laparoscopic rectal prolapse surgery.
 Also done through the abdomen, this procedure uses several smaller incisions.
 The surgeon inserts special surgical tools and a tiny camera through the abdominal incisions to repair the rectal prolapse.
-An emerging robotic approach uses a robot to perform the operation.

 Rectal prolapse repair through the area around the anus (perineal rectosigmoidectomy).
 During the more commonly performed form of this procedure (Altemeier procedure), the surgeon pulls the rectum through the anus, removes a portion of the rectum and sigmoid and attaches the remaining rectum to the large intestine (colon).
 This repair is typically reserved for those who are not candidates for open or laparoscopic repair.

 Another method for repairing a rectal prolapse through the perineum (Delorme procedure) is more typically done for short prolapses.
 The lining of the rectum is removed and the muscular layer folded to shorten the rectum.

 If you have rectal prolapse and certain other conditions, such as vaginal prolapse or pelvic organ prolapse, you might have both repairs done in one surgery.